Berulacks/yams/README.md

   -k, --kill-daemon     Will kill the daemon if running - will fail otherwise.
                         Default: False
   --disable-log         Disable the log?
+Default: False -a, --attach          Runs "tail -F" on a running instance of yams' log
+                        file.
+"Attaches" to it, for all intents and purposes.
+                        NB: You will still need to kill it by hand.
+Default:
-Default: False
+                        False
 ```